jim-easterbrook/Photini/doc/source/workflow.rst

 Photini makes it easy to set the latitude and longitude of any photograph by dragging and dropping it onto a map.

 There are currently three map tabs in the Photini editor, each of which gets maps (or aerial photographs) from a different provider: Google, Microsoft Bing and Open Street Map.
-(Each of thes providers has terms and conditions you should read and accept before using their maps.)
+(Each of these providers has terms and conditions you should read and accept before using their maps.)
 The maps differ in appearance, and show different levels of detail for different parts of the world.
 You should use the one that you like best, but it's very easy to switch to another at any time.

-Start by clicking the ``Load map`` button to connect ot the map server and load an initial map.
+Start by clicking the ``Load map`` button to connect to the map server and load an initial map.
 You may be able use the map's navigation and zoom controls to find the area you want, but usually you will need to use the search box.
 Click the drop down box arrow and select ``<new search>``.
 This clears the text allowing you to type in a search term such as the name of a town.